PlugNPush/3_softeng_zh_2023/README.md

 The architecture documentation is deployed on [GitLab Pages](https://hslu.pages.switch.ch/edu/bachelor-engineering-and-architecture/tsm_softweng/tsm_softweng_aut23/3_softeng_zh_2023/3_softeng_zh_2023/overview.html).

+There are also some unrelated issues, due to hw during the course.

 ## Contributing

 Getting setup for development should be as easy as running `./dev/setup.sh`.